About the competition

 More about our health innovation research

-There will be one prize for each Strategic Research Theme, a Technician's Prize, a PGR Prize and a Public Choice prize.
+There will be one winner for each Strategic Research Theme, plus a Technician winner, a PGR winner, and the overall Public Choice winner.

 Terms & Conditions

 Entrants must be the exclusive owners of the submitted image/artwork.
-No AI images are allowed.
-By entering the competition, you are giving NTU permission to use your entry (photo/ image/ drawing/ painting/ text summary) for a variety of means including to advertise this competition, in exhibitions and in future NTU research marketing materials, including on the NTU website and social media accounts.
-Credit will be given to the photographer/researcher where possible.
+By entering the competition, you are giving NTU permission to use your entry (photo/ image/ drawing/ painting/ text summary) for a variety of means, including to advertise this competition, in exhibitions and in future NTU research marketing including on the NTU website and social media accounts.
+Credit will be given to the photographer/researcher if reproduced.

 Please note that each entrant may only submit one image.
 Upon submission your entry will be reviewed by the Research and Strategic Partnerships Development Team to confirm suitability and entry into the competition.